0065paula/docs/index.rst

 |image64|\

-Step by Step guide to configuring a VPC with a Private Subnet Only and Hardware VPN Access (you may want to have a look at the VPC Mode - VPC with Public and Private Subnets and Hardware VPN Access - Part 2.2.3 tutorial first, before creating this VPC.
+Step by Step guide to configuring a VPC with a Private Subnet Only and Hardware VPN Access (you may want to have a look at the `VPC Mode - VPC with Public and Private Subnets and Hardware VPN Access - Part 2.2.3 <#vpc-with-public-and-private-subnets-and-hardware-vpn-access>`__ tutorial first, before creating this VPC.

 1. Create a new VPC Stack, in the region of your choice: |image65|\